 Anyway, when Simon was 17, a hurricane in the Gulf of Mexico sank his father’s ship and made him the man of the house to his mother and 2 sisters, and he stayed near his mother for the rest of his life.

 The year that the Champagnes’ carriage took them for their first ride down a Lake Charles street was the year Simon got married and built his bride a charming little house next door to where he grew up.
 He was a 30-yr-old engineer with Southern Pacific Railroad when he married Mary Runte, who was the oldest of 6 children who’d been orphaned 7 years before when they were between the ages of 14 and 3.
 They’d initially gone to live with their grandfather and his 37-yr-younger wife, but he died 5 years later, in June of 1905 (through some form of paralysis from 2 shocks sustained over 3 weeks🤔).
-The children asked their uncle to take over their tutorship and let them live by themselves in the care of Mary, who by then was 19, under his supervision, which he did, renting them a house a couple blocks away from him.
+The children asked their uncle to take over their tutorship and let them live by themselves in the care of 19-yr-old Mary, the oldest, under his supervision, which he did, renting them a house a couple blocks away from him.
 The Jacobsens were a block further.

 ~~~~~ The Mitchells ~~~~~

-Back to their left, the last house the Champagnes passed was the Mitchells on the corner of Lawrence St, recently renamed Pryce, deeply set behind a large front yard.
+Back to their left, the last house the Champagnes passed on the block was the Mitchells on the corner of Lawrence St, recently renamed Pryce, deeply set behind a large front yard.
 Maude Reid has pleasant memories of the Mitchells and their house.
 “Col. Mitchell, one of the early lawyers, and a veteran of the Mexican and Civil wars, designed this house following the style of old Texas frontier houses.
 Every room had a door opening onto the gallery which ran all around the house.
 This old home has pleasant memories for me, because of the kindly Mrs. Mitchell who never failed to give me a generous handful of Japan plums from her fine trees when they were bearing, whenever I passed her house – and I always did – in plum season.” – Caption by Maude Reid, from the 1930s.

 ~~~~~ the John Martin Reid house ~~~~~